 Zero phase sequence susceptance (both self and mutual)

 In the case of a Single Line Diagram for a Power Park Module (including DC Connected Power Park Modules) electrically equivalent system the data should be on a 100MVA base.
 Depending on the equivalent system supplied an equivalent tap changer range may need to be supplied.
 Similarly mutual values, rated voltage and operating voltage may be inappropriate.
 Additionally in the case of OTSUA, seasonal maximum continuous ratings and circuit lengths are to be provided in addition to the data required under PC.A.2.2.4.
+In the case of any Generator in respect of an Embedded Large Power Station which either concluded Purchase Contracts for its Main Plant and Apparatus on or after DDMMYY, or where the Generator had concluded Purchase Contracts relating to a Substantial Modification on or after DDMMYY, The Company (subject to the requirements of PC.A.2.2.2) may agree with the Network Operator and the Generator to an equivalent representation connection to the Subtransmission System.

 PC.A.2.2.5 For each transformer shown on the Single Line Diagram provided under PC.A.2.2.1, each User (including those undertaking OTSDUW) shall provide the following details: